mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 Verifiable Data Registry (VDR) support for the Trusted Digital Web is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same programming language, tools and technologies used to implement the Trusted Digital Web.

-The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification.
+The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method Namespace Specification.
 "BlueToqueTools Non-Fungible Entity (NFE)" Identifiers and the "BlueToqueTools Non-Fungible Entity (NFE)" Identifer Method are two of the components and specifications that are foundational in the architecture and design of the Trusted Digital Web.

-The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].
+The publication of this DID Method Namespace Specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].

 ## References